Omaha-area school districts' policies differ for using student pronouns

+Bellevue Public Schools has told its staff to use students' preferred names and pronouns for several years.

+School officials in Gretna and Papillion La Vista have instead directed teachers to seek parental permission or else rely upon a student's legal name.

-When the Omaha Archdiocese released its initial gender-identity policies, one of its stated goals was to provide clear direction to Catholic schools.
+The issue captured public attention last month after the Omaha Archdiocese released an initial gender identity policies -- which were delayed -- to provide clear direction to Catholic schools.

-For that same reason, some public school districts in the Omaha metro area have adopted their own policies in recent years.

 Most districts, regardless of whether they have a formal policy, stress the importance of responding on a case-by-case basis when addressing a student’s gender identity.